cosmoscout/cosmoscout-vr/plugins/csp-wms-overlays/README.md

   ...
   "plugins": {
     ...
-    "csp-wms-overlay": {
+    "csp-wms-overlays": {
-	  "mapCache": <string>,           // The path to map cache folder.
+      "mapCache": <string>,        // The path of a directory in which map textures should be cached.
+      "capabilitycache": <string>, // The path of a directory in which WMS capabilities documents should be cached.
+      "prefetch": <int>,           // The amount of images to prefetch in both directions of time.
+      "maxTextureSize": <int>      // The length of the longer side of requested images in pixels.
       "bodies": {
       <anchor name>: {
-          "gridResolutionX": <int>,   // The x resolution of the body grid.
-          "gridResolutionY": <int>,   // The y resolution of the body grid.
-          "texture": <string>,        // The path to background surface texture.
-The texture from the WMS image will be overlaid.
+        "activeServer": <string>,  // The name of the currectly active WMS server.
-          "activeWms": <string>,      // The name of the currectly active WMS data set.
+        "activeLayer": <string>,   // The name of the currectly active WMS layer.
-          "wms": {
-            <dataset name> : {
-              "copyright": <string>,  // The copyright holder of the data set (also shown in the UI).
+        "activeStyle": <string>,   // The name of the currectly active layer style.
+        "activeBounds": [          // The currect geographical bounds.
+          <double>,                // Minimum longitude
+          <double>,                // Maximum longitude
+          <double>,                // Minimum latitude
+          <double>                 // Maximum latitude
+        "wms": [
-              "url": <string>,        // The URL of the map server including the "SERVICE=wms" parameter.
+          <string>,                // URL of a WMS server without a query string.
-              "format": <string>,     // Download image file format: png or jpeg.
-              "width": <int>,         // The width of the WMS image.
-              "height": <int>,        // The height of the WMS image.
-              "time": <string>,       // Time intervals of WMS images, optional.
-              "layers": <string>,     // A comma,separated list of WMS layers.
-              "preFetch": <int>,      // The amount of textures that gets pre-fetched in every time direction, optional.
-              "timeSpan": <bool>      // True if the WMS server enables the use of timespan, optional.
+          ... <more WMS URLs> ...
+        ]
       },
-            ... <more WMS datasets> ...
+      ... <more bodies> ...
-          }
     },
+    ...
+  },
-        ... <more bodies> ...
+  ...
-      }
-    }
-  }
 }
 ```